GraphQL-Training/lightweight-graphql-react/slides.md

 }
 ```

-We can also specify the **operation type** `query`; it's optional for queries but required for mutations/subscriptions.
+We can specify the **operation type** `query`; it's optional for queries but required for mutations/subscriptions.

+???

+To read data we use a query.
+To change data we would use a mutation.
+And to be notified when an event occurs we would use a subscription.

 ---
 class: has-code